shotto42/invaders/README.md

 **Game ROMs:**
-For copyright reasons it is not allowed to distribute the ROM files.
+For copyright reasons it is not possible to distribute the ROM files.
 The Invaders Emulation works with MAME ROMs.
 Unzip the ROM files and copy the content into the bin/rom folder.